DataRealms/CCOSS/README.md

 The first build will take a while, but future ones should be quicker.

-`RTEA_clang.sln` is meant for contributors to check ISO-C++ conformity and uses the clang toolset, this requires VS2019 with the `C++-Clang-Tools for Windows` enabled.
+`RTEA_clang.sln` is meant for contributors to check ISO-C++ conformity.
+This uses the clang toolset, which requires VS2019 with the `C++-Clang-Tools for Windows` enabled.
 Note however that builds with clang are only singlethreaded (thus taking significantly longer) due to problems with msbuild.
 The build process then is identical to the usual procedure.

 If using an IDE other than Visual Studio, you will want to build using meson.
 (Check the [Linux](#building) and [Installing Dependencies](#installing-dependencies) section for pointers)